 - Concrete Engineer

 - Railroad Engineer

-In 2016, there was an estimated number of 303,500 jobs for Civil Engineer in 2016 (in the United States for Civil Engineer.
+There were about 303,500 jobs for Civil Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Civil Engineer by 2026.
 The BLS estimates 25,900 yearly job openings in this field.